 The fiddle yard used route-setting working as the ‘second’ signalbox with block bells and train describers being envisaged.
 All this used nearly two miles of cabling and over 100 relays but gave reliable and realistic operation without the need for complex cab-control switching.
 Most circuits operated at 12v with 50v for the conditional locking relays.

 Alas the layout was dismantled in 2013 due to a house move.
 However, this enabled a much larger fully-aircon purpose-built modelling studio for its replacement; construction of which is already well under way.

-Finally, I have to pass on thanks to The Hobby Box at Uckfield for supplying my modelling needs across the years along with Replica in Swindon for their BR(S) Mk1 suburban coaches; in particular agreeing to produce and supply the correctly numbered Mk1 suburban coaches for Central Division rush-hour set 904.
+Finally, I have to pass on thanks to The Hobby Box at Uckfield (RIP) for supplying my modelling needs across the years along with Replica in Swindon for their BR(S) Mk1 suburban coaches; in particular agreeing to produce and supply the correctly numbered Mk1 suburban coaches for Central Division rush-hour set 904.